HelChris/HelChris/README.md

 - 🔭 I’m currently working on **My portfolio project**

 - 🌱 I’m currently learning **JavaScript, WordPress and working with REST API's**

+- ✨ Looking forward to learning typescript and build my first react native app

 - 💬 Talk to me about **Life, the Universe and Everything** 📖🤓